-Here, I'm trying to help you figure out sort of what are the actual differences between the two of them.
+But I'd recommend that you only focus on one to begin with.
+This article will help you figure out whether you should start selling music on AudioJungle or Pond 5, by laying out the differences between the two.
 This way you can better allocate your time to making music and spend less time uploading!

-The Best Site to Sell Music for Beginners ain't gonna be the same for everyone
+The Best Site to Sell Music for Beginners Isn't The same for everyone

 The first thing I'm going to say as a preface is there are a lot of other sites out there for selling stock music that could be good for you but this is really tailored to people that are beginning to look into selling stock.

-These other sites could be good for established musicians that have a deep catalog of high quality songs, but if you're starting out, please just stick to Pond 5 or AudioJungle.
+These other sites could be good for established musicians that have a deep catalog of high quality songs, but if you're starting out, please just stick to selling music on Pond 5 or AudioJungle.

 So What's the Best Site to License Music Online?